think-in-universe/nearai/docs/index.md

 ```

 !!! tip
-    If you start downloading and item, and cancel the download midway, you should delete the folder at `~/.nearai/registry/` to trigger a new download.
+    If you start downloading an item, and cancel the download midway, you should delete the folder at `~/.nearai/registry/` to trigger a new download.

 Update the metadata of an item with the registry update command
 ```